emilstu/CAE_Feature_Extraction/README.md

          - [cluster.nii.gz](classification/patients/CT_FFR_25/cluster.nii.gz)(output)

-The results from the automatic segmentaton and clustering will then be saved in the patients folder for classification (marked output)
+The results from the automatic segmentaton and clustering will be saved in the patients folder for classification (marked output)

 ### CAE
 Convolutional autoencoder for dimensionality reduction of image patches.
 The CAE can be trained using either 2D and 3D patches.
 Utilized on CAE data, where manual segmentations are available.